agraubert/RIP-VibeCheck/reddit/README.md

 This project was tested and run on Python 3.8, but should theoretically run on any version of Python 3 >= 3.6.
-The list of required packages are in **FIXME: requirements.txt**, which you can install with `pip install -r requirements.txt`.
+The list of required packages are in [requirements.txt](https://github.com/agraubert/RIP-VibeCheck/blob/main/reddit/requirements.txt), which you can install with
+`pip install -r requirements.txt`.
 We highly recommend running this within a virtual environment.